-The landlord cited repeated late payment as the cause for ending the tenancy in the 1 Month Notice dated December 30, 2021.
+The landlord cited repeated late payment as the cause for ending the tenancy in the 1 Month Notice dated January 13, 2022.
 Residential Tenancy Policy Guideline 38 provides that three late payments are the minimum number to justify a notice to end tenancy.

 The agreed upon evidence of the parties is that, pursuant to the tenancy agreement rent is due on the first of each month.
-The parties agree that the tenants failed to pay the rent on the first of the month in February, November and December, 2021.
+The parties agree that the tenants failed to pay the rent on the first of the month in February, March, August and November, 2021 and January 2022.
 Accordingly, I find that the landlord has shown on a balance that the tenants have been repeatedly late paying rent.

-I find the tenants submissions and complaints to have little relevance to the matter at hand and have no effect on their obligation to pay rent on the date due pursuant to the tenancy agreement.
+I find the tenants' submission that payment cannot be made when the first of the month falls on a holiday or weekend when the bank is closed to be unreasonable.
+The onus is on the tenants to arrange for payment of the full amount of rent by the due date.
+I find the tenants' inability to make proper arrangements to not be an excuse for late payment of rent.
 I accept the landlord's evidence that they have not consented to late payment of rent and that the rent is due on the first as set out in the agreement.

-Accordingly, as I find the landlords have met their evidentiary onus to show a basis for the issuance of the 1 Month Notice, I dismiss the tenants' application.
+Accordingly, as I find the landlord has met their evidentiary onus to show a basis for the issuance of the 1 Month Notice, I dismiss the tenants' application.